COMP90054-2023s2/a1_template/README.md

 * _Commit early, commit often:_ single or few commits with all the solution or big chucks of it, is not good practice.
 * _Use meaningful commit messages:_ as a comment in your code, the message should clearly summarize what the commit is about.
 Messages like "fix", "work", "commit", "changes" are poor and do not help us understand what was done.
 * _Use atomic commits:_ avoid commits doing many things; let alone one commit solving many questions of the project.
 Each commit should be about one (little but interesting) thing.

+We will revise marks up or down if they are strongly uncalibrated.
+That said, in our experience, this is the exception rather than the rule.

+If you are new to [GIT, check out this 100 seconds video summary](https://www.youtube.com/watch?v=hwP7WQkmECE) and read this [online book section about version control](https://cis-projects.github.io/project_based_course_notes/topics/version_control.html) developed by the [team](https://github.com/cis-projects/project_based_course_notes) running the software project in CIS .

 ## Checking your submission